loomio/loomio/lineman/README.md

 # Browsing
 First go to the rails app (localhost:3000) and sign in.
 Now you can use the javascript app at localhost:8000.
 Just navigate to a discussion (e.g. localhost:8000/discussions/325).

-# Testing
+# Unit Testing
 We're going for high test coverage of our JS frontend here.
-You can run the unit rests with
+You can run the unit tests with

   $ lineman spec

+# Integration testing

+## Installing Protractor & Webdriver-manager
+To run the integration tests, you'll need Protractor and Webdriver-manager

+  $ npm install -g protractor
+  $ webdriver-manager update --standalone

+## Running the cucmber tests

 To run the cucumber tests, you need a bit of environment running.
 It's probably easiest if you run these each in their own terminal window.